 Morning Eagle Falls

-The trail now ascends on easy grade through open forest, wading across Cataract Creek at 2.2 miles.
+The trail now ascends on easy grades through open forest, crossing a bridge over Cataract Creek at 2.3 miles.
 As you proceed up the valley, the serrated ridge running between Mount Gould and the Bishop’s Cap soars above the trail to the west.

-At 2.7 miles the forest gives way lush meadows and willows.
+At 2.8 miles the forest gives way lush meadows and willow thickets.
 The peaks at the head of the valley form a stunning backdrop for Morning Eagle Falls, plunging down a steep cliff.
 Allen Mountain (9,376-ft.) and a number of lesser peaks rim the valley to the east.

 Beyond the crossing the trail ascends through stunted conifers and meadows on moderate and then easy grades, reaching the base of Morning Eagle Falls at 3.2 miles.
 Here multiple cascades spill over a ledge and down a red argillite rock face.
 The jagged cliffs along the Continental Divide tower overhead.